pe-day-oslo-2024-10-09/workshop/README.md

   ```

 > [!NOTE]
 > This is all the setup done!
-Now we can get o with the workshop.
-We will run things through step buy step so you can follow along easily!
+Now we can get on with the workshop.
+We will run things through step-by-step so you can follow along easily!

 ## Connecting the EKS cluster to Humanitec